Stoakesy/SensorsAndTurtles/src/README.md

 The code provided within the zip package is all that is required to execute this demo.
 The complete project files, including calibration images and other resources used for debugging can be found on the [GitHub Repository](https://github.com/Stoakesy/SensorsAndTurtles)

-Lastly, a video has been provided walking through how the code can be tested without the use of real hardware.
-This is in addition to the main project video.

 ## System Requirements

 For this project, MATLAB R2020b is required.
 This is because of the use of the function `readAprilTag()` found in the computer vision toolbox, which was introduced from this release.